 Traditional Care for Vertigo

-There are a number of ways to care for this condition, however, not all are proven to be effective for all people.
+There are a number of ways to care for this condition.
 Some medical doctors may recommend allowing vertigo to settle on its own after a few weeks as the brain learns to compensate for the problems going on in the inner ear.
 Here are some recommendations your family physician may make for you:

 - Vestibular rehabilitation: This is helpful if your vertigo is being caused by a problem within the inner ear.
 It can restore your sense of balance by letting the other senses take over.
 This type of care is only recommended if your vertigo is severe and chronic.

-- Medication for dizziness: This does not get rid of vertigo.
-It eases symptoms, giving you some sense of relief even if it is temporary.
+- Medication for dizziness: It eases symptoms, giving you some sense of relief.
 To get longer-lasting relief, you must address the underlying cause of vertigo.
 We will talk about what this may be later in the article.

 - Canalith repositioning techniques: This is a set of specific movements that work to realign the crystals that have moved out of place in the inner ear.
 One such method is called the Epley maneuver.
 This is something you can try at home.
 It often helps with vertigo.